 Q: How much does it cost to

+A: Ticket prices will be announced before tickets go on sale.
 This is a 21+ event.
 All profits from ticket sales will be donated to charity.

 Q: How do I get there?

 A: You can drive there, or take the bus.
 A cab is a excellent plan, too!
 If you live nearby, you could even walk.
 We'll get some maps together for you shortly.

 Q: How long does it last?

 A: Sure there is!
 There will be beer drinking.
 There will be fun.
 There will be voting.
 And a bunch of other stuff, too.
 We'll announce it here as we go.